Subscribe

 Herringbone

 On a leafy Adelaide corner is one the city’s benchmark diners.
-Quentin Whittle’s borderless menu looks to Asia and the Middle East for cues – but everything’s done in a way that feels effortless.
-This is casual, modern Australian dining at its best.
+Quentin Whittle’s creative menu looks to Asia and the Middle East for cues – but everything’s done in a way that feels effortless.
+Casual, mod-Oz dining at its best.

 Restaurant